-- Can be used as often as needed for preventative and pest controlling effects.
+- Use as often as needed for preventative and pest-controlling effects.

-Good planning and companion planting can go a long way towards a good yield, but if you are starting with poor soil, some fertilizer supplementation may be needed.
-Strong plats resist pests more easily too, so supporting the plants is an important step in protecting your garden from pests.
+Strong plants resist pests more easily too, so growing strong and healthy plants is an important step in protecting your garden from pests.

-- Kelp tea is a great foliar spray that nourishes plants when sprayed on the leaves (just don’t spray during the heat of the day).
+- Kelp tea is not only a great way to naturally control garden pests, it is also a great foliar spray that nourishes plants when sprayed on the leaves (just don’t spray during the heat of the day).
 Sprinkling powdered kelp around plants can also have a nourishing effect.

-- Fish Emulsion is a natural fertilizer that can be sprayed on the leaves of plants to help promote growth.
-It is especially good for Tomatoes.
-It smells awful but if very effective.
+- Fish emulsion is a natural fertilizer that can be sprayed on the leaves of plants to help promote growth.
+It is especially good for tomatoes.
+It smells awful but is very effective!

-- Bone and Blood Meal (like this) are high in nitrogen and can be very fertilizing to plants but are also somewhat controversial since they are animal products.
+- Bone and blood meal (like this) are high in nitrogen and very fertilizing to plants.
+They are also somewhat controversial since they are animal products.
 Organic options are available and can be great if you are comfortable using them.